dappnode/DAppNodeDocs/docs/install.md

 # Install DAppNode

 Think of DAppNode as an operating system.
 In fact, it is; our savvy team has taken Debian and have super-powered it to be your gateway to access the decentralized web.
-(We started with Ubuntu but DAppNode 0.2.0 has moved to Debian)
+(We started with Ubuntu but DAppNode 0.2.0 has moved to Debian, with compatibility for Debian 9 and 10)

 While you can run DAppNode on a Virtual Private Server (VPS), we **highly encourage you to run DAppNode on your own physical server**.
 The intention of DAppNode is to create a strong network of decentralized servers.
 Running DAppNode on centralized virtual servers defeats the purpose. 😉That being said, we realize it may be easiest to get started and test the system on a VPS.